lucarv/connfac-lab/LAB 4/README.md

 ![](images/vmub.png)

 Connect to the device via ssh (or putty if you are on a Windows PC).
-As we have learnt, Azure Edge is a SW component depolyed on COTS HW running Windows or Linux (which You will use).
-We also learned that Edge runs a microservices architecture on docker, so we will first install that on the device.

 ### Add the Microsoft Repository for Edge SW